The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional dissipation: Introduction

+where $ {\bm u} $ and $ {\bm b} $ represent the velocity and magnetic field, respectively, $\nu$ and $\eta$ denote the viscosity and magnetic diffusion coefficients, respectively, $i_k,j_0 \in\{1,2,3\}$.
+The above equation implies that $u_k$ lacks of diffusion along the $x_{i_k}$ direction, while the magnetic component $b_k$, $k=1,2,3$, lacks of diffusion along the $x_{j_0}$ direction.
+It should be noted that, in this generalized MHD system, the divergence-free condition for the magnetic field are kept only if each component of ${\bm b}$ lacks of the diffusion in the same direction.

-The Navier-Stokes equations describe the motion of viscous fluids, and the well-posedness problem of three-dimensional incompressible equations remains an open challenge.
-In 1934, Leray \cite{LJ1934} proved the existence of global weak solutions for the incompressible Navier-Stokes equations.
-Thus far, the best regularity result is attributed to Caffarelli, Kohn, and Nirenberg's work \cite{CKN1982}, showing that singular sets of suitable weak solutions have Hausdorff one-dimensional measure zero.
+The Navier-Stokes equations describe the motion of viscous fluids, and the well-posedness problem of the three-dimensional incompressible equations remains an open challenge.
+In 1934, Leray \cite{Leray1934} proved the existence of global weak solutions for the incompressible Navier-Stokes equations.
+Thus far, the best regularity result is attributed to Caffarelli, Kohn, and Nirenberg's work \cite{CKN1982}, showing that singular sets of suitable weak solutions have one-dimensional Hausdorff measure zero.
 Later, Lin \cite{Lin1998} proved the same result using compactness methods.
 Vasseur \cite{Vasseur2007} also demonstrated the same result by utilizing the techniques introduced by De Giorgi for elliptic equations.
 In 2019, Paicu and Zhang \cite{PZ2019} proved the existence of global strong solutions for the three-dimensional incompressible Navier-Stokes equations when the initial data satisfies the anisotropic small condition.
-This condition takes into account the different effects of horizontal and vertical viscosities, see also \cite{zt2009,LZ2020}.
-In 2021, Liu and Zhang \cite{LZ2021} has proved that there exists a unique global strong solution for the three-dimensional anisotropic incompressible Navier-Stokes equations with strong dissipation in the vertical direction.
+This condition takes into account the different effects of horizontal and vertical viscosities, see also \cite{Zhang2009,LZ2020}.
+In 2021, Liu and Zhang \cite{LZ2021} proved that there exists a unique global strong solution for the three-dimensional anisotropic incompressible Navier-Stokes equations with strong dissipation in the vertical direction.
 Furthermore, the norm of the vertical component of the velocity field can be controlled by the norm of the corresponding component of the initial data.
-Due to insufficient dissipation to control the nonlinearity of the equations, the standard Navier-Stokes equations are considered to be supercritical.